 This heavily seasoned grilled meat dish is one of the most popular foods in the Balkans.
 It’s widely consumed in Croatia, Montenegro, Kosovo, North Macedonia, Slovenia, and Albania and is considered a national dish in Serbia and Bosnia and Herzegovina.

 Ćevapčići (or ćevapi) is a type of Balkan meatball shaped like small cigars.
 Recipes vary from region to region but it’s typically made with a mixture of different types of meat like beef, pork, mutton, and lamb seasoned with garlic, onions, paprika, and parsley.

-A popular comfort food in Croatia, ćevapčići is usually served in groups of five to ten pieces on a plate or in flatbread sandwiches with sour cream, ajvar (bell pepper and eggplant condiment), onions, kajmak (fresh cheese), and red pepper.
+A popular comfort food in Croatia, ćevapčići is usually served in groups of five to ten pieces on a plate or in flatbread sandwiches (lepinja) with onions, ajvar, and kajmak (fermented clotted cream).

 If you like meat dishes, then you’re going to love kotlovina, a traditional dish from the northwestern region of Croatia.
 It’s made with different types of meat, sausages, vegetables, and potatoes cooked outdoors on a specially designed stove.

 In Croatian, kotao means “cauldron” so the term kotlovina can refer to both the dish and the cooking vessel used to make it.
 Less a cauldron than a type of outdoor stove, a kotlovina consists of a large metal pan with an indented center that’s placed on a pedestal with a compartment for wood or charcoal.